I’ve teamed up with Betta Living to bring you this product review of 5 Kitchen Gadgets – Tried and Tested just for you.

 I haven’t made homemade pasta since I was in school.
 I kind of dreaded this one because I thought it would be a hassle, but I was wrong.
 My son and I did this together.
 Even with the help of a seven year old, making the dough wasn’t difficult at all (my son loved it) and making the pasta was a lot of fun.
 We easily made fresh spaghetti, tagliatelle, and ravioli.

-As for the machine – I would have returned it, if I had bought it.
-I know I just said I was successful at making pasta and I was, but we did find metal shavings in the edges (even though I ran some dough through a few times to start like it said in the instructions).
+As for the machine – I would have returned it if I had bought it.
+I know I just said I was successful at making pasta and I was, but we did find metal shavings in the edges (even though I ran some dough through a few times to start as it said in the instructions).
 During the entire session, it happened every time the dough touched the edges.
 I had to keep trimming it down to remove the shavings.
 It also came apart a couple of times during use.
 This wasn’t a terrible disaster, but it happened and it shouldn’t.
 So should you buy it?
-No. Since I wasn’t keen on this one, but recommend getting one, I didn’t want to leave you with no pasta maker to go with so I did some research.
-After careful consideration and looking into countless products, this this the one I am buying.
+No. Since I wasn’t keen on this one but recommend getting one, I didn’t want to leave you with no pasta maker to go with so I did some research.
+After careful consideration and looking into countless products, this the one I am buying.
 It comes with rave reviews and I’m looking forward to getting mine.

 Marcoto Atlas 150 pasta machine